jokecamp/epl-fantasy-geek/README.md

 Once setup you can just commit like normal to your main branch then just push the `app` directory as a `git subtree` to the gh-pages branch.
 Use the following command `git subtree push --prefix app` or use the `./deploy-app.sh script` file

+## Download Fantasy JSON Data

+In a shell scrip run the following with your own Fantasy Premier League Credentials

+  ./getJson.sh user@gmail.com password

 ### Resources

 - <https://help.github.com/articles/creating-project-pages-manually>